Donna Ludlow: Storylines

 One day, Ali Osman (Nejdet Salih) comes into the Vic to celebrate his win at the horses.
 His boasting attracts Donna's attention and she takes advantage of his inebriation to seduce him and threatens to tell his wife Sue Osman (Sandy Ratcliff) about the one-night stand unless he pays her regularly.
-But by February 1989 that well runs so dry that Donna resorts to prostitution, agreeing to sleep with her drug-dealer, Spike Murphy, in exchange for smack.
+But by February 1989 that well runs so dry that Donna resorts to prostitution, agreeing to sleep with her drug-dealer, Spike Murphy, in exchange for heroin.
 Spike brings his sleazy friends along and a vicious gang rape is only stopped by Rod Norman's (Christopher McHallem) chance appearance.
 Following this, Rod tries unsuccessfully to get Donna off heroin.

-When Donna tells the community that her adoptive parents have been killed in a car crash, the residents of Walford take pity, donating money to help her but are incensed when her mother (Yvonne D'Alpra) arrives shortly after.
+When Donna tells the community that her adoptive parents have been killed in a car crash, the residents of Walford take pity, donating money to help her but are incensed when her adoptive mother (Yvonne D'Alpra) arrives shortly after.
 Dot Cotton (June Brown) takes her in but everyone else shuns Donna; she promptly spreads rumours that Colin Russell (Michael Cashman) has AIDS and tells Sue about her affair with Ali, effectively destroying their marriage.
 These are hollow victories, and after Rod abandons her to go on tour, Ali attacks Donna, and Kathy rejects her yet again.
 Donna later overdoses on heroin and chokes to death on her own vomit.
 Dot finds her body on the living room floor a couple of hours later.
 In the months following her death, Rod and Dot blame themselves.